bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 Firebase.Auth.load_auth()
 ```

 This function is used to load the data from an encrypted auth file saved with the function `save_auth()`.
 It will take the data and overwrite the current state of the variable `auth`.
-This function has no logic check to make sure the file exists, for that please use the function `check_auth_file()`
+This function has no logic check to make sure the file exists - for that, use the `check_auth_file()` function.

 <p align="right"><a href="#contents-on-this-page">Back</a></p>